 5.1.3.1.1.
 After temperature and vibration ageing, the canister shall be further aged with a mixture of market fuel as specified in paragraph 5.1.3.1.1.1. of this annex and nitrogen or air with a 50 ±15 per cent fuel vapour volume.
 The fuel vapour fill rate shall be 60 ±20 g/h.

-The canister shall be loaded to 2 gram-breakthrough.
+The canister shall be loaded to 2 gram breakthrough.
 As an alternative, loading shall be deemed to be completed when the hydrocarbon concentration level at the vent outlet reaches 3,000 ppm.

 5.1.3.1.1.1.
 The market fuel used for this test shall fulfil the same requirements as a reference fuel with respect to: